A budding hub of creativity and technology, Toronto & Vancouver are in the tattoo sweet spot.

 Minimalist Tattoo Style

 Minimalism is a style that has benefited a lot from fine line tattoos.
 In recent years, minimalism has seen a new boom.
 Millennials in Toronto & Vancouver are moving towards decluttering and minimalist lifestyles and trends.
 This is reflected in art, with a resurgence in minimalist tattoos.

 Minimalist tattoos break designs down to their simplest communicable forms.
 While they can look simple, they take a good deal of foresight and understanding of the image being represented.

 With large, complex designs it is easier to represent an image.
 So the focus is just on having it look right.
 With a minimalist tattoo, the image is stripped down to the bare necessities and then must be presented aesthetically.
-As a result, minimalist tattoos can take longer than complex tattoos, in some instances.
+As a result, minimalist tattoos can take longer than complex tattoos